Most communities have a local farmers market, and they’re popular for a good reason.

 - Blueberries: Rich blue color — not green or red at the top — and dry

 If you’re thinking about starting a home garden, wait until farmers market day to buy your starter plants in spring.
 Prices on fruit and vegetable starters are often significantly less than at big-box stores.

 You can often find more diverse fruits, vegetables, and herb plants at your local farmers market, including rare and heirloom varieties you’ve never heard of before.
 These unique plant varieties can make home gardening even more interesting and exciting because they allow you to try new foods.

-Many vendors sell out of their best produce early in the day, so if you’re looking for top-quality, then it’s best to arrive right when the market opens.
+Many vendors sell out of their best fruits and veggies early in the day, so if you’re looking for the best produce then it’s smart to arrive right when the market opens.
 However, keep in mind that most vendors won’t negotiate on prices early in the day, so you’ll likely pay asking price for anything you buy.

-If you’re looking to pick up fresh vegetables on a budget, your best bet is to arrive late, right before the market closes.
+If you’re looking to pick up fresh vegetables on a budget, your best bet is to arrive at the end of the day, right before the market closes.

 Many vendors are more willing to negotiate a lower price right at closing simply because they don’t want to pack up all that food and bring it back with them.
-However, some farmers markets have rules that prohibit end-of-day price cuts.
+However, some farmers markets have rules that prohibit end-of-day price cuts, and some farmers donate their unsold produce to a local food bank rather than selling it at a loss.
 Your best bet is to talk to the person working the information booth and find out if end-of-day negotiating is allowed.

 It’s a guarantee that shoppers will head to the market in droves on sunny, delightful mornings.
 However, the crowds disappear when it’s cold or rainy.